jolapodolszanska/predictive-models-mri/README.md

 ```
 ## Future work

--Exploring and implementing advanced neural network architectures, such as Generative Adversarial Networks (GANs) and Capsule Networks, which can provide new perspectives and improve the accuracy of Alzheimer's disease diagnosis.
+- Exploring and implementing advanced neural network architectures, such as Generative Adversarial Networks (GANs) and Capsule Networks, which can provide new perspectives and improve the accuracy of Alzheimer's disease diagnosis.

--Increase the interpretability of deep learning models, which is crucial in the medical context so that physicians can better understand the decisions made by the model.
+- Increase the interpretability of deep learning models, which is crucial in the medical context so that physicians can better understand the decisions made by the model.

--Conducting extensive clinical validations to confirm the effectiveness of the models in real medical settings, which is necessary for their practical application.
+- Extensive clinical validations are conducted to confirm the effectiveness of the models in real medical settings, which is necessary for their practical application.

 - refinement of the graphic interface

+## Link to publication & Data

+- Publication:
+- The data supporting this study's findings are available in repository figshare at <a href="https://doi.org/10.6084/m9.figshare.26789455.v1.">figshare link</a>

 ## References